ballerina-platform/module-ballerina-http/docs/spec/spec.md

 inbound response payload is accessed and parse to the expected type in the method signature.
 It is easy to access the payload directly rather manipulation `http:Response` using its support methods such as `getTextPayload()`, ..etc.

-Client data binding supports `anydata` where the payload is deserialized based on the mime type before binding it to the required type.
-Similar to the service data binding following table explains the compatible `anydata` types with each common mime type.
-In the absence of a standard mime type, the binding type is inferred by the payload param type itself.
-If the type is not compatible with the mime type, error is returned.
+Client data binding supports `anydata` where the payload is deserialized based on the media type before binding it to the required type.
+Similar to the service data binding following table explains the compatible `anydata` types with each common media type.
+In the absence of a standard media type, the binding type is inferred by the payload parameter type itself.
+If the type is not compatible with the media type, error is returned.

 |Ballerina Type | Structure|"text" | "xml" | "json" | "x-www-form-urlencoded" | "octet-stream"|
 |---------------|----------|-------|-------|--------|-------------------------|---------------|